tkjgary/BeamLoadCalculator/README.md

    - Navigate to the directory containing the `Code.m` file.

 4. **Run the Program**:
-   - In the Octave command window, type:
+   - In the Octave editor window, press F5 to run the program OR click run > Save file and run/continue:
      ```
-     Code
-     ```
-     and press **Enter**.

 5. **Input Parameters**:
-   - Enter the required parameters one by one as prompted by the program (e.g., beam length, width, height, material properties).
+   - In the Octave command window, enter the required parameters one by one as prompted by the program (e.g., material properties, beam length, width, height).
    - Example:
      ```
      Modulus of elasticity, E (Pa): 200e+9